-Istat and ONAs will be involved in this evaluation process, which includes the completion of a self-assessment questionnaire on the implementation of the Code and, subsequently, a visit to the National Statistical Institute by a team of independent international experts.
+Istat and ONAs have been involved in this evaluation process, which includes the completion of a self-assessment questionnaire on the implementation of the Code and, subsequently, a visit to the National Statistical Institute by a team of independent international experts.

-At the end of the visit, the team will draw up a final report assessing the degree of compliance with the Code.
-The final report will be published on Eurostat’s website together with the set of improvement actions to address any recommendations.
+At the end of the visit, the team drew up a final report assessing the degree of compliance with the Code.
+The final report is published on Eurostat’s website together with the set of improvement actions to address any recommendations.

-The visit of the international experts will take place at Istat from 28th November to 2nd December 2022.
+The visit of the international experts has take place at Istat from 28th November to 2nd December 2022.

 On 15 October 2021 Istat organised the first online workshop dedicated to ONAs on the implementation of the European Statistics Code of Practice and the new round of peer review 2021-2023.

-On 5 November 2021 Istat hosted a second online workshop dedicated to ONAs to address the Self-Assessment Questionnaire (SAQ), as well as the communication campaign and the Quality Assurance Framework (link to agenda).
+On 5 November 2021 Istat hosted a second online workshop dedicated to ONAs to address the Self-Assessment Questionnaire (SAQ), as well as the communication campaign and the Quality Assurance Framework .